“Great peace have they which thy law and nothing shall offend them” Psalm 119:165.

 Forgiveness is topical.
-In the Middle East we see a terrifying cycle of violence and so forth that seems unstoppable.
-In South Africa the Truth and Reconcilliation Commission was set up to allow people to come to terms with what happened under apartheid and to move on.
-And in Australia major politicians refuse to say sorry for the stolen generation, until recently (last year) Prime Minister Kevin Rudd brought all the families in together – the Aborigines and the expatriate Australians.
+In the Middle East, we see a terrifying cycle of violence and so forth that seems unstoppable.
+In South Africa, the Truth and Reconciliation Commission was set up to allow people to come to terms with what happened under apartheid and to move on.
+And in Australia, major politicians refuse to say sorry for the stolen generation, until recently (last year) Prime Minister Kevin Rudd brought all the families together – the Aborigines and the expatriate Australians.
 What a relief for everybody – Kevin Rudd won the hearts of everyone in Australia.

 We are all familiar with reasons why we shouldn’t forgive somebody who has hurt or offended us.
 “I was the one who was wronged here, it’s up to them to make the first move, or “How can I forgive them if they’re not even sorry.”

 These are negative, sinful thoughts and emotions.
-Romans 12:19 tells us to leave revenge to God and not to take on His role.
+Romans 12:19 tells us to leave revenge on God and not take on His role.
 If we don’t, we hurt ourselves and grieve the Holy Spirit.

 We’re to let all bitterness and wrath and anger be put away from us and to be kind and forgiving as God has forgiven us (EPHESIANS 4:29-31)

 Bitterness is the common reason many people miss out on experiencing God’s grace in their lives, (Hebrews 12:15) says.